davdar/maam/writeup/pldi15.markdown

 # Flow Properties in Analysis

 One key property of a static analysis is the way it tracks _flow_.
-The term "flow" is heavily overloaded in static analysis, for example CFA is literally the abbreviation of "control flow analysis".
+The term ``flow'' is heavily overloaded in static analysis, for example CFA is literally the abbreviation of ``control flow analysis''.
 We wish to draw a sharper distinction on what is a flow property.
 First we identify three different types of flow in analysis: